lunkanstifis/lunkanstifis/README.md

 - 👋 Hi, I’m @lunkanstifis
-- 👀 I’m interested in programming C#, Python, Javascript
+- 👀 I’m interested in programming C#, Python, Javascript, TypeScript, Java, Node.js
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning a bit of everything
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me stelundmark@gmail.com